If you are quite a frequent Internet user, you have heard for sure about HBO’s miniseries – Chernobyl.

 I couldn’t process normally for the next couple of days after watching Chernobyl on HBO.
 I was caught up in a constant vortex of ‘what ifs’:

 - what if they kept lying about how big the disaster actually was?

-- what is nobody actually believed King George the VI (Jared Harris played Valery Legasov)?
+- what if nobody actually believed King George the VI (Jared Harris played Valery Legasov)?

 - what if they kept lying to themselves about how bad it actually was?

 Even if they took all the measurements they could have (giving the resources and time), I can’t stop thinking how things could have been much worse.
-Never how could they have been better, but of course how they could have been worse – #positifityfirst.
+I’ve never thought of how could they could have been better, but only how it could have gotten worst.

 The Old Quality Over Quantity Discussion

 If you had any doubts what you should choose: quality or quantity then watch Chernobyl and you’ll get your answer.